m90/frederikring.com/content/pages/index.md

 That might mean deploying an off-the-shelf solution, crafting something custom to your needs, or simply being honest about what won’t work.
 My goal is to provide you with **software that is as unique as yourself**.

+Read up on the details of my [work experience](./experience/) here.
 You can email me at [frederik.ring@posteo.de](frederik.ring@posteo.de).

 ---

-As part of [offen.software](https://www.offen.software) I also regularly publish and maintain [Open Source software](https://github.com/offen), for example [docker-volume-backup](https://github.com/offen/docker-volume-backup) or write about topics like [software versioning](https://www.offen.dev/blog/untold-roads-versioning-early-stage-software/) or [technical aspects of data privacy](https://www.offen.dev/blog/privacy-cookies/).
+As part of [offen.software](https://www.offen.software) I also regularly publish and maintain [Open Source software](https://github.com/offen), for example [docker-volume-backup](https://github.com/offen/docker-volume-backup).

 ---